Contact Us

 Conclusion of Cost Comparison

 When comparing the two models, outsourcing is much cheaper and has more predictable costs, particularly for small and mid-sized companies.
 In-house payroll is only financially viable for large organisations with large HR teams, or for those with very specialised payroll requirements.
 For most businesses, outsourcing represents excellent value because it reduces overheads, eliminates the need for training, and avoids costly mistakes.
+With Payday Super taking effect from 1 July 2026, the hidden system upgrade and cash flow costs of managing super in-house will make this gap even wider.

 The Role of Cloud Accounting Software in Payroll Efficiency